nmcwilli/axion-node/CONTRIBUTING.md

 # 🙏 Thank You

-Your time and contributions help improve axion-node for everyone.
+Your time and contributions help improve Axion Node for everyone.
 We appreciate all efforts—big or small!
 We hope to ultimately create an easy to use social platform that can be deployed by everyone for personal or commercial use.